-Bristol Harbor Group is a full service design firm located on the harbor in Bristol, Rhode Island.
+Bristol Harbor Group, Inc. (BHGI) is a full service naval architecture and marine engineering firm located on the harbor in Bristol, Rhode Island.
 The firm, founded in 1993 and incorporated in Rhode Island in 1995, stands ready to continue in the rich nautical tradition of its namesake.
-Bristol Harbor Group is a naval architecture and marine engineering firm offering a wide range of design, engineering and analysis services.
-Bristol Harbor Group utilizes state of the art computer modeling and design tools in concert with time honored design practices to develop innovative and functional designs that meet our customers' diverse requirements.
-The combination of a strong technical foundation and practical experience allows for Bristol Harbor Group's involvement in a wide range of projects.
+BHGI offers a wide range of design, engineering and analysis services.
+BHGI utilizes state of the art computer modeling and design tools in concert with time honored design practices to develop innovative and functional designs that meet our customers' diverse requirements.
+The combination of a strong technical foundation and practical experience allows for BHGI's involvement in a wide range of projects.
 Please drop us a line to discuss how BHGI can help make your next project a reality.

 Owner's Representative: As an Owner's Representative, Bristol Harbor Group offers but is not limited to: progress reports, vessel inspections, schedule review, regulatory review management, change order management, dock and sea trials oversight, record keeping, digital photo documentation as well as many other services.